University campus in West Virginia

 Strategic transfer planning allows students to save substantially on education costs while maintaining academic rigor.
 Associate's degree programs at institutions like Mountwest Community and Technical College ($4,818 tuition) and Southern West Virginia Community and Technical College ($4,224 tuition) provide affordable foundation coursework in mathematics, programming, and computer science fundamentals.
 Graduates can transition to ranked bachelor's programs, with Marshall University ($7,372 tuition) and Shepherd University ($6,288 tuition) offering strong computer science bachelor's degrees.
 The transfer pathway is particularly valuable for working students and those seeking to minimize debt.
 For additional information on transfer options and articulation agreements, visit the West Virginia Higher Education Policy Commission website or consult the Federal Student Aid portal.
 Explore alternative technology education paths through Software Engineering in West Virginia, Data Science in West Virginia, and Cybersecurity in West Virginia.

-Why Study Computer Science in West Virginia?
+Why Pursue a Computer Science Degree in West Virginia?

 Industry & Workforce

-West Virginia offers a robust computer science education landscape with 21 institutions offering programs across all degree levels, from associate's through doctoral degrees (IPEDS).
+West Virginia offers a strong computer science education landscape with 21 institutions offering programs across all degree levels, from associate's through doctoral degrees (IPEDS).
 In 2023, these programs produced 138 bachelor's degree completions, 22 master's degrees, and 8 doctoral degrees, demonstrating strong educational pathways for students at every stage (IPEDS).
 West Virginia University leads the state with 97 completions, followed by Shepherd University with 18, making these institutions excellent starting points for aspiring computer scientists.
 The state's commitment to computer science education is further supported by 28 four-year institutions capable of delivering comprehensive degree programs.

 Salary Outlook

-Computer Science Job Market in West Virginia
+Computer Science Job Market & Salary Data in West Virginia

 Employment Outlook